Hands down, the best vehicle in this smallest, cheapest class of cars is the Honda Fit.

-The other best-riding alternative is the Chevrolet Aveo, but the Aveo has especially unimpressive fuel economy and safety.
+The Chevrolet Aveo is the other pick of the bunch for ride quality, but the Aveo has unimpressive fuel economy and safety.

 Kia's Rio and Rio5 hatchback feel sportier than the rest of the crowd, as does the xD.

 |2009 Nissan VersaBrowse Used Listings||2009 Chevrolet AveoBrowse Used Listings||2008 Honda FitBrowse Used Listings||2008 Toyota YarisBrowse Used Listings||2008 Scion xDBrowse Used Listings|

 |24 MPG City / 34 MPG Hwy||27 MPG City / 34 MPG Hwy||27 MPG City / 34 MPG Hwy||29 MPG City / 36 MPG Hwy||26 MPG City / 33 MPG Hwy|